-Christopher J. Schaber, Ph.D. has been with the Company since May 2000 and serves as Executive Vice President & Chief Operating Officer with the responsibility for clinical development, regulatory affairs, quality control and assurance, and manufacturing and distribution.
+Christopher J. Schaber, Ph.D. has been with the Company since November 1996 and serves as Executive Vice President and Chief Operating Officer with the responsibility for clinical development, regulatory affairs, quality control and assurance and manufacturing and distribution.
 Previously, he held the positions of Executive Vice President of Drug Development and Regulatory Compliance commencing April 1999 and Chief Development Officer and Vice President of Regulatory Affairs and Quality Assurance/Quality Control commencing June 1998.
-He served as Vice President of Regulatory Affairs and Quality Assurance with ATI from 1996 to 1998.
-Dr. Schaber was employed from 1994 to 1996 by Ohmeda as Director of Worldwide Regulatory Affairs.
+He served as Vice President of Regulatory Affairs and Quality Assurance/Quality Control commencing June 1998.
+He served as Director of Worldwide Regulatory Affairs.
 At Ohmeda, Dr. Schaber was responsible for all regulatory strategies with the FDA and other health authority bodies.
-From 1989 to 1994, Dr. Schaber held a variety of regulatory positions of increasing importance with The Liposome Company, Inc., and Elkins-Sinn Inc., a division of Wyeth-Ayerst Laboratories.
-Dr. Schaber received his B.A. from Western Maryland College and his M.S. in Pharmaceutics from Temple University.
-Dr. Schaber received his Ph.D. in Pharmaceutical Sciences with The Union Graduate School in July 2003.
-Dr. Schaber holds a Regulatory Affairs Certification (RAC) from the Regulatory Affairs Professional Society.
+From 1989 to 1994, Dr. Schaber held a variety of regulatory and operations positions of increasing importance with The Liposome Company, Inc., and Elkins-Sinn Inc., a division of Wyeth-Ayerst Laboratories.
+Dr. Schaber received his B.A. from Western Maryland College, an M.S. in Pharmaceutics from Temple University and a Ph.D. in Pharmaceutical Sciences from The Union Graduate School.
+Dr. Schaber also holds a Regulatory Affairs Certification (RAC) from the Regulatory Affairs Professional Society.

-Robert Segal, MD, F.A.C.P. has been with the Company since 2000 and serves as Senior Vice President, Clinical Research and Chief Medical Officer.
+Robert Segal, M.D., F.A.C.P. has been with the Company since 2000 and serves as Senior Vice President and Chief Medical Officer.
 Previously, he held the position of Vice President, Clinical Research.
-Prior to joining Discovery he held the position of Director, Cardiovascular Clinical Research at Merck Research Laboratories, having joined Merck & Co, Inc. in 1992 as Associate Director.
+Prior to joining the Company, he held the position of Director, Cardiovascular Clinical Research at Merck Research Laboratories, having joined Merck & Co, Inc. in 1992 as Associate Director.
 Dr. Segal received his medical degree from the University of Pretoria Medical School, South Africa.
 Dr. Segal is a diplomat of the American Board of Internal Medicine with sub-specialty certification in nephrology and is a Fellow of the American College of Physicians.
 He completed his internship and residency in medicine at Sinai Hospital, Baltimore, and clinical postdoctoral fellowships in general medicine at The Johns Hopkins Hospital and nephrology at UCLA, as well as a research fellowship in molecular biology at UCLA.
 Prior to joining Merck, he was an Assistant Professor of Medicine in the Division of Nephrology at UCLA School of Medicine and served as an intern advisor to the Biotechnology Program at Northwestern University.